 14. Applying Decorative Window Decals to Sidelights or Transom

-15. Placing a Small Bench or Chair (if space allows)
+15. Placing a Small Bench or Chair (If Space Allows)

 16. Introducing Small Statuary or Figurines